-Andy Gbormittah: I think the crossover between music, science and technology puts this project in an interesting space.
+Andy Gbormittah / Silence & Air: I think the crossover between music, science, and technology puts this project in an interesting space.
 Our long-term vision for Zero Point – and sleep music in general – is to partner with tech companies and leverage their infrastructure to help people suffering with poor sleep.

-We’re working towards deep integration with voice controlled devices, partnerships with noise cancelling headphone manufacturers and licensing more sleep music into popular relaxation and meditation apps.
+We’re working towards deep integration with voice-controlled devices, partnerships with noise-canceling headphone manufacturers, and licensing more sleep music into popular relaxation and meditation apps.

 To an outsider, these all sound like things that a tech company would do, so we understand the reference.
 From the inside though, we’re only really interested in making great music and pushing the science – so listeners can feel the benefit.
 We wouldn’t call ourselves anything other than musicians.